 - 1. Consider general and specific policy issues affecting the EITI Association; - 2.
 Agree on the work plans and budget of the EITI Association; - 3.
-Agree on the arrangements for the EITI Conferences and the EITI Members' Meetings; - 4.
-Present (through the EITI Chair) the activity report and the activity plan to the EITI Conference and obtain approval of the same from the EITI Members' Meeting; - 5.
+Agree on the arrangements for the EITI Global Conference and the EITI Members' Meeting; - 4.
+Present (through the EITI Chair) the activity report and the activity plan to the EITI Global Conference and obtain approval of the same from the EITI Members' Meeting; - 5.
 Present (through the EITI Chair) the annual accounts and the audit reports for the accounting periods since the last ordinary EITI Members' Meeting; - 6.
-Engage the Executive Director; - 7.
-Oversee and direct (through the EITI Chair) the work of the EITI Secretariat; - 8.
-Ensure that the multi-stakeholder nature of the EITI Association is maintained and fully reflected in the EITI Association at all levels, including in its Committees; - Monitor and support implementation of the EITI in implementing countries and establish its procedures regarding the validation process, including complaints, resolving disagreements, the question of de-listing a country and appeal procedures; - 10.
-Adopt more detailed procedures and rules for the management and operation of the EITI Association including the contents of country work plans and company work plans, the validation process, the management of funds, payments for projects, goods and services, auditing and reporting and the approval of projects; - 11.
-Recommend a candidate for the EITI Chair prior to each ordinary EITI Members' Meeting; and
+Engage the EITI Executive Director; - 7.
+Oversee and direct (through the EITI Chair) the work of the EITI International Secretariat; - 8.
+Ensure that the multi-stakeholder nature of the EITI Association is maintained and fully reflected in the EITI Association at all levels, including in its committees; - Adopt and enforce the EITI Standard, including monitoring and supporting implementation of the EITI Standard in implementing countries and establishing procedures regarding the Validation process, including complaints, resolving disagreements, the question of delisting a country and appeal procedures; - 10.
+Adopt more detailed procedures and rules for the management and operation of the EITI Association including the contents of country work plans and company expectations, the Validation process, the management of funds, payments for projects, goods and services, auditing and reporting and the approval of projects;

-12. Adopt a code of conduct.
+- 11. Recommend a candidate for the EITI Chair prior to each ordinary EITI Members' Meeting; and - 12.
+Adopt a code of conduct.